-A regulated offer includes any offer of derivatives when disclosure must be made to one or more investors, for example, because an investor is a retail investor.
-See section 41.
+Under the FMC Act, you must be licensed to make a regulated offer of derivatives.
+A regulated offer includes any offer of derivatives when disclosure must be made to one or more investors.
+For example, a retail investor.
+See section 41 of the FMC Act.